R35007/theme-changer-vscode-extension/README.md

   "terminal.foreground": "60",
   "terminal.selectionBackground": "20",
   "terminalCursor.foreground": "",
-  "textLink.foreground": "",
+  "textLink.foreground": "50",
-  "textLink.activeForeground": "+10",
+  "textLink.activeForeground": "65",
   "titleBar.activeBackground": "15",
   "toolbar.hoverBackground": "0",
-  "window.activeBorder": "-10"
+  "window.activeBorder": "30"
 }
 ```

-You can adjust the lightness to get the darker and lighter shade of the Theme color from the settings `theme-changer.settings.colorCustomizations`
+You can adjust the lightness to get the darker and lighter shade of the Theme color from the settings `theme-changer.settings.colorRangeCustomizations`

 - You can adjust the lightness from `0` to `100` to get the shades.
 - `'+10'` or `'-10'` - Helps to increment or decrement the lightness by `10%` from the selected Theme Color.
 - Incrementing value will gives you the lighter shade and Decrementing value will gives you the darked shade of the selected color.
 - `'50'` - You can also directly set the lightness without incrementing or decrementing the selected color.
-- `'0'` - give you the black color and `'100'` gives you the white color.
+- `'0'` - give you the black color.
+- `'100'` gives you the white color.
 - `''` - leaving it empty will use the actual lightness of the selected color.

 **Enjoy!**